-A variety of techniques, including Classification Accuracy, Confusion Matrix, Logarithmic Loss Mean Absolute, F1 Score, and Area Under Curve, Error, Mean Squared Error and more, can be used to evaluate a machine’s accuracy.
+A variety of techniques, including Classification Accuracy, Confusion Matrix, Logarithmic Loss Mean Absolute, F1 Score, Area Under Curve, Error, Mean Squared Error, and more, can be used to evaluate a machine’s accuracy.

 In addition, if a certain type of machine (e.g., a cognitive system or a statistical model) is being used, we would need to take into account the hardware and software that it may be running on.

-Will different AI’s have different level of Intelligence?
+Will different AI’s have different levels of Intelligence?

 Just like different humans have different levels of IQ, the same will be the case for robots.
-Unless, you know they have some kind of a collective consciousness or something like that.
+Unless you know they have some kind of collective consciousness or something like that.

-If we created each and every robot with equal level of intelligence, it would not make sense anyways.
-If an intelligent robot is built in the first place, it won’t just start building other robots more intelligence than itself.
-Because who would, of course.
+If we created every robot with an equal level of intelligence, it would not make sense anyways.
+If an intelligent robot is built in the first place, it won’t just start building other robots more intelligent than itself.
+Because who would, of course?

-If the robot was intelligent, it would love to stay at the top, rather than creating something more powerful/intelligent than itself.
+If the robot was intelligent, it would love to stay at the top, rather than create something more powerful/intelligent than itself.

-Why measuring intelligence of an AI is going to be really important?
+Why measuring the intelligence of an AI is going to be really important?